ElliotKillick/qubes-video-companion/README.md

     - Leaking data over the network is already prevented through air-gapping `sys-usb`
     - However, the unidirectional communication of video data from `sys-usb` this project institutes 100% guarantees that it cannot be compromised in the first place through the use of a webcam
         - This assumes that the webcam itself isn't backdoored perhaps through a [supply chain attack](https://en.wikipedia.org/wiki/Supply_chain_attack) which have been on the rise lately (e.g.  SolarWinds compromise)
-- All GitHub releases are signed by the project maintainer's PGP key
+- All Git release tags are signed by the project maintainer's PGP key
     - All commits by the maintainer are also always signed with their PGP key
     - Should signing ever cease, assume compromise
     - Current maintainer: [Elliot Killick](https://github.com/elliotkillick) <a href="https://keybase.io/elliotkillick" target="_blank"><img src="https://img.shields.io/keybase/pgp/elliotkillick" alt="PGP key" /></a>